The Propositional Logic of Team Properties: Definable classes of homomorphisms

 \end{defin}

 Note that to axiomatise the logic of a class of homomorphisms it is not enough to take a defining set of formulas $\Pi$ as axioms.
-The reason is that definability imposes a global condition on homomorphism, whereas the entailment is a local condition.
-As a simple example, consider the class $\mathcal{H}_{\text{tr}}$ of homomorphisms onto the powerset of the trivial Boolean algebra $\P B=\set{1}$.
-It is clear that this class is defined by the formula: $\ibot$ On the other hand we have that However, by using the universal modality $\Box$, we can internalise global conditions and ensure that That is, for all $x \in B$, We can then conclude the following theorem:
+The reason is that definability imposes a global condition on homomorphisms, whereas the entailment is a local condition.

+As a simple example, consider the class $\mathcal{H}_\one$ of homomorphisms into the powerset of a one-element Boolean algebra.
+It is clear that this class is defined by the formula $\ibot$: